cryptomator/docs/source/android/access-vault.rst

     :width: 346px

-.. _android/access-vault/filter-/-search:
+.. _android/access-vault/search:

-Filter / Search
+Search in Folder
 ---------------

 Search for files or folders within the same folder using the magnifier ①.